TremoloSecurity/openunison-qs-openshift/README.md

-# OpenShift Identity Manager
+# Kubernetes Identity Manager

-This quick start for OpenUnison is designed to provide an identity management hub for OpenShift that will:
+This quick start for OpenUnison is designed to provide an identity management hub for Kubernetes that will:

 1. Provide an OpenID Connect Bridge for SAML2, multiple LDAP directories, add compliance acknowledgment, etc
 2. Self service portal for requesting access to and getting approval for individual projects